rogrun/openhab-addons/bundles/org.openhab.binding.telenot/README.md

 The binding supports the following thing types:

 * `ipbridge` - Supports TCP connection to the serial tcp adapter.
+* `input` - Telenot reporting group (Discovery)
+* `output` - Telenot reporting rrea (Discovery)
-* `mb` - Reports the "Meldebereiche".
+* `mb` - Reports the reporting area.
 * `mp` - Reports the inputs (contacts).
-* `sb` - Reports the security area "Sicherungsbereiche".
+* `sb` - Reports the security area.
 * `emaState` - Reports the state of the system.

 ## Discovery

-_Discovery is currently not available._
+You have to enable discovery in the ipbridge thing.
+After turning on the discovery will start and the switch goes to off

 ## Thing Configuration